mtahir07/holloway/README.md

 1. `chmod +x check`

-1. Find out where the casperjs binary lives:
+1. Find out which directory holds the CasperJS binary:

     ```bash
     $ dirname `which casperjs`
     /usr/local/bin
     ```

-    And also where the terminal-notifier binary lives:
+    Do the same for terminal-notifier:

     ```bash
-    $ which terminal-notifier
-    /Users/yiqing/.rvm/rubies/ruby-1.9.3-p392/bin/terminal-notifier
+    $ dirname `which terminal-notifier`
+    /Users/yiqing/.rvm/rubies/ruby-1.9.3-p392/bin
     ```

-1. `crontab -e`, then add a frequency, the directory containing the CasperJS binary (from the previous step), and the *absolute* path to the `caller` file.
+1. Create a cron job for the `check` script.

+    First do:

     ```bash
+    crontab -e
+    ````

+    This will open up the crontab, where you should indicate a frequency, add the directories containing the CasperJS and terminal-notifier binaries to your PATH, and finally execute the `check` file using its absolute path (the `> /dev/null` just makes sure that you don't get mail every time the script runs):

+    ```bash
     0 14 * * * PATH="$PATH:/usr/local/bin/:/Users/yiqing/.rvm/rubies/ruby-1.9.3-p392/bin/" ~/Repos/holloway/check > /dev/null
     ```

-    This will run the script at 2pm every day.
+    In the above example, the script is run at 2pm every day.

 ## References